Montanism: History

 Scholars debate as to when Montanus first began his prophetic activity, having chosen dates varying from c.
 AD 135 to as late as AD 177.
 Montanus was a recent convert when he first began prophesying, supposedly during the proconsulate of Gratus in a village in Mysia named Ardabau; no proconsul and village so named have been identified, however.
 Some accounts claim that before his conversion to Christianity, Montanus was a priest of Apollo or Cybele.
 He believed he was a prophet of God and that the Paraclete spoke through him.

 Montanus proclaimed the towns of Pepuza and Tymion in west-central Phrygia as the site of the New Jerusalem, making the larger—Pepuza—his headquarters.
 Phrygia as a source for this new movement was not arbitrary.
 Hellenization was slow to take root in Phrygia, unlike many of the surrounding eastern regions of the Roman Empire.
 This sense of difference, while simultaneously having easy access to the rest of the Mediterranean Christian world, encouraged the foundation of this separate sect of Christianity.

 Montanus had two female colleagues, Prisca (sometimes called Priscilla, the diminutive form of her name) and Maximilla, who likewise claimed the inspiration of the Holy Spirit.
 Their popularity even exceeded Montanus' own.
 "The Three" spoke in ecstatic visions and urged their followers to fast and to pray, so that they might share these revelations.
-Their followers claimed they received the prophetic gift from the prophets Quadratus and Ammia of Philadelphia, figures believed to have been part of a line of prophetic succession stretching all the way back to Agabus (1st century AD) and to the daughters of Philip the Evangelist.
+Their followers claimed they received the prophetic gift from the prophets Quadratus (prophet) and Ammia of Philadelphia, figures believed to have been part of a line of prophetic succession stretching all the way back to Agabus (1st century AD) and to the daughters of Philip the Evangelist.
 In time, the New Prophecy spread from Montanus's native Phrygia across the Christian world, to Africa and to Gaul.

 The response to the New Prophecy split the Christian communities, and the proto-orthodox clergy mostly fought to suppress it.
 Opponents believed that evil spirits possessed the Phrygian prophets, and both Maximilla and Priscilla were the targets of failed exorcisms.
 The churches of Asia Minor pronounced the prophecies profane, and excommunicated New Prophecy adherents.
 Around 177, Apollinarius, Bishop of Hierapolis, presided over a synod which condemned the New Prophecy.
 The leaders of the churches of Lyons and Vienne in Gaul responded to the New Prophecy in 177.
 Their decision was communicated to the churches in Asia and Pope Eleuterus, but it is not known what this consisted of, only that it was "prudent and most orthodox".
 It is likely they called for moderation in dealing with the movement.